lcordenod/42_www_hypertube/README.md

 ![Search](https://user-images.githubusercontent.com/45239771/67025070-b082bf80-f105-11e9-8d92-e3cfa9d71945.jpg)
 <p align=center><i>Search</i></p>

 Once registered and logged, users will be able to search for movies on the platform.
 By default, they will get a list of suggestions of movies based on the best ratings.
+Movies already seen will be marked with an "eye" watched pin.

 #### Search terms